ArnauAsole/S1.04.Testing.Lv2/README.md

 This is a console-based Java project intended for local execution within your IDE.
 No web or server deployment is required.

 🤝 Acknowledgements
-Thanks to the instructors and peers for their guidance and support: Arnau, Adrià, Ignasi, Ana, Alejandro.
+Thanks to the instructors and peers for their guidance and support: Arnau, Adrià, Ignasi, Ana, Alejandro and Marc.